Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 Is an AD migration/integration a hard requirement before migrating tenant data (i.e. mailboxes, OneDrive, Teams, SharePoint)?

-Generally speaking, it must always be understood and planned for as there will be experience, technical, or other impacts that you may be comfortable accepting or making temporary.
-But, there is always a cost, and uncovering those costs and impacts sooner is always better than later.
+In general, you should always plan for this, as there will be experience, technical, or other impacts—some of which you may be comfortable accepting or making temporary.
+But there’s always a cost, and identifying those costs and impacts early is always better than later.

-How can we facilitate or make the change process easier when migrating from file shares to SharePoint Online?
+How can IT teams streamline data migration when moving from on-premises file shares to SharePoint Online?

 File shares are tools many of us have used for decades and we are used to navigating them a certain way.
 You can create similar experiences with SharePoint and OneDrive features, for example: